 Fact #1: Recoveries have been much longer and stronger than downturns

 The good news is bear markets have been relatively short compared to recoveries.
-They can feel like they last forever when we’re in them, but in reality they are much less impactful compared to the long-term power of bull markets.
+They can feel like they last forever when we’re in them, but in reality they have been much less impactful compared to the long-term power of bull markets.

 The difference in returns has been just as dramatic.
-Even though the average bull has averaged a 279% gain, recoveries are rarely a smooth ride.
-Investors must often withstand scary headlines, significant market volatility and additional equity declines along the way.
-But investors who remain focused on the long term are often better equipped to look past the noise and stick to their plan.
+Even though the average bull market has averaged a 265% gain, recoveries are rarely a smooth ride.
+Investors often face scary headlines, significant market volatility and additional equity declines along the way.
+But investors able to move past the noise and stick to their plans have been better positioned when the recovery eventually occurs.

 Fact #2: After large declines, markets have recovered relatively quickly

-We don’t know exactly what the next recovery will look like, but history shows us that stocks have often recovered sharply following steep downturns.
-We tracked the 18 biggest market declines since the Great Depression, and in each case the Standard & Poor's 500 Composite Index was higher five years later.
-Returns over those five-year periods averaged more than 18% per year.
+We don’t know exactly what the next recovery will look like, but historically stocks have often recovered sharply following steep downturns.
+We tracked the 18 biggest market declines since the Great Depression, and in each case the S&P 500 Index was higher five years later.
+Annual returns over those five-year periods averaged more than 18%.

-Returns have often been strongest after the steepest declines, bouncing back quickly from market bottoms.
-The first year following the five biggest bear markets over the last 90 years averaged 71%, underscoring the importance of staying invested and avoiding the urge to abandon stocks during market volatility.
+Returns have often been strongest after the sharpest declines, bouncing back quickly from market bottoms.
+The first year following the five biggest bear markets since 1929 averaged 70.9%, underscoring the importance of staying invested and avoiding the urge to abandon stocks during market volatility.
 While these have been the average returns during these recoveries, each one has differed, and it's quite possible any future recovery could be more muted.

 Fact #3: Some of the world’s leading companies were born during market recoveries